telliott99/genealogy/README.md

 #### Project notes

 The purpose of this project is to record the genealogy of my family.
 It is based on the [family tree](figs/ne_genealogy.png) constructed by my father, [Norman Elliott](source/g2/norman_elliott.md).
-When I was young, we would go to the local public library on Tuesday (?) nights, sometimes we would go to bigger libraries where he could look at microfilm on the U.S. census.
+When I was young, we would go to the local public library on Tuesday nights, sometimes we would go to bigger libraries where he could look at microfilm of the U.S. census.

 The hope is that this material will be revised and extended in the future, as I do more or as some other family member gets interested.
 Or at least, that it will be preserved along with the rest of the internet.